1854books/bornatmidnight/README.md

 My teacher gives us an assignment.
 “Who are you?“ she asks.
 “Trace your roots.<br>
 Write about where you are from.“<br>

-I start searching for India, but I start to get confused.
+I start searching for India, but I begin to get confused.

 I do not know where I begin, what my story is.